Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 - Leaderboard shows top 10 scores to user using local storage.

-6. **A question counter to keep track of their progress throughout the quiz**
+6. **A question counter to keep track of the users progress throughout the quiz**

-- Question counter displayed at top of page to keep track of question number.
+- Question counter displayed at top right of page to keep track of question number.

 ![Question progress](assets/images/readme/US6-1.png)

 7.**A timer to limit the time per question to add further interaction for the user and prevent any users from cheating**

 - Timer visible on question page once game has started.
-- Timer limit is a total of 60 seconds with the game automatically ending when it reaches 0.
+- Timer limit is a total of 30 seconds with the game automatically ending when it reaches 0.

 ![Timer](assets/images/readme/US7-1.png)